Friday, October 19 - Thursday, December 20, 2018

 Actor Paul Dano makes an impressive debut as a filmmaker and–along with co-writer Zoe Kazan–elegantly adapts Richard Ford’s novel of the same name.
 Carey Mulligan delivers one of her finest performances as a complex woman whose self-determination and self-involvement disrupts the values and expectations of the 1960s nuclear family.
 With precise details and textures of its specific time and place, Wildlife commits to the viewpoint of a teenage boy observing the gradual dissolution of his parents’ marriage.

-Official selection: Sundance Film Festival, Cannes Film Festival
+Official selection: Sundance Film Festival, Cannes Film Festival, New York Film Festival

 - Country USA